-Above is the same screen with the raw data option checked (to show channels A and B) and with the interperiod data shown.
+Below is the same screen with the interperiod data shown.
 The interperiod data is the average value and standard deviation of the time BETWEEN feedback periods.
 Note that some of that cannot be seen on the screen until scrolled down.
 All the data will be printed or saved at one time.

-There is also an option to display the Coefficient of Variation (CV) for the summary data.
-This value is computed and displayed as a percentage (CV \ 100).
+There is also an option to display the Coefficent of Variation (CV) for the summary data.
+This value is computed and displayed as a percentage (CV 100).